I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

 We'll continue to cover your home until you're able to get a survey.
 Once complete, please send us a copy of the report.

 I’m looking after a friend’s child because their school/nursery has closed.
-Do I need to tell you?
+Do I need to tell the home insurance team?

 No, you don't need to tell us.
 If this becomes a permanent arrangement and you take payment on a regular basis then you'll need to tell us.